Toolkit

 Transport and logistics

 • We have produced a primer for planning a Block the Boat action.
 Although it was written for US-based actions, the methods will be useful for organizers in other locations.
-It includes step by step instructions for researching Zim schedules, planning in consultation with longshore unions, and other factors to consider when considering a port blockade.
-See the step-by-step Block the Boat primer here.
+It includes step by step instructions for researching ZIM schedules, planning in consultation with longshore unions, and other factors to consider when considering a port blockade.
+Check the step-by-step Block the Boat primer here.

-• If you live in the US, UK, Italy, Spain, Greece, or Turkey, check whether there are shipping services between your location and Israel using this spreadsheet of Zim services.
-If you do not live in those countries, check the BTB primer above for instructions on doing your own research.
+• If you live in the US, UK, Italy, Spain, Greece, or Turkey, check whether there are shipping services between your location and Israel using this spreadsheet of ZIM services.
+If you do not live in any of these countries, check the BTB primer above for instructions on doing your own research.

 Universities and Public Institutions